Dear readers of ADxS.org, please forgive the disruption.

 The HSA axis is activated during eustress, i.e. positively perceived stress (flow).333435

-The HSA axis is addressed in animal models of rats in so-called enriched environments (EE), i.e. environments with a lot of social contact with other animals, ample stimulation through play opportunities and exercise (compared to socially isolated housing).
-However, EE also activate the VNS and HPA axis, but without causing negative effects.
-This could possibly be because short-term activations of the VNS and HPA axis correspond to a healthy lifestyle of activation/demand/relaxation.
-It is known that only a permanent activation of the VNS and the HPA axis is harmful.
+In the animal model, the HSA axis is activated in rats in enriched environments (EE), i.e. environments with a lot of social contact with other animals, plenty of stimulation through play opportunities and exercise (compared to socially isolated housing).
+However, EE also activate the VNS and the HPA axis without causing negative effects.
+This could possibly be due to the fact that short-term activation of the VNS and the HPA axis corresponds to a healthy lifestyle with activation/stimulation/relaxation.
+It is known that only permanent activation of the VNS and the HPA axis is harmful.

-In any case, activation of the HSA axis in the enriched environment caused significant shrinkage of virally induced tumors.34
+The activation of the HSA axis in the enriched environment caused a significant shrinkage of viral tumors.34

 1.4.
 Types of stress